ishanjoshi02/Plazely/Installation.md

 5. Scan the QR Code again.
 6. Click on `Click Here for App Code`.
 7. Copy the code inside `SimpleSigner` function.
 It should resemble something like `5e75f3b9cef1edc5820fdcaa6221ec18c25938155d8622745243d6a80cxxxxxx`
+8. Also copy `clientId`.
-8. Go to your `INK/src` folder
+9. Go to your `INK/src` folder
-9. Create a new file called `key/uportkeys.js`
+10. Create a new file called `key/uportkeys.js`
-10. Paste the following code (Change the key to the one you got the previous step)
+11. Paste the copied `SimpleSigner` and `clientId` (Change the key to the one you got the previous step)

 ```javascript
 export const SigningKey =